-Recently, I have been baking cookies quite a bit and I am enjoying it immensely.
+Recently, I have been baking vegan desserts quite a bit and I am enjoying it immensely.

 Every fall and winter, I make sure to improvise on my baking skills.
 Also, I feel it’s the perfect time to be near the oven to get the delicious and aromatic warmth from it.
 To add to the happiness house smells soooo good and festive.